Code-Institute-Submissions/milestone-project-36/README.md

 # Albatross Nepal- A Music Band Website

 This is a single page website, to be designed for the fans of the Albatross Nepal Band and the event organizers for our ongoing concerts throughout the world.
 The fans will be allowed to view the band photos, listen music with their spotify or soundcloud account and watch music videos.
 They will also be able to contact them in order to organise gigs and any other inquiry.
 The initial home page will be used to engage new fans.
 There will then be anchored links within the same page divided into different sections, for the band's content and other uses.
 There will be a photos section for their photo collection, a music section for their music catalogue, and a contact option to allow the user to contact the band for their upcoming tour schedules and other information.
 The website will also be used to promote their social media pages, through the use of external links.
+As this is the first time for me writing readme file, I have used different sources in github as guidelines and tried to implement in my work.
+The sources are listed in acknowledgement section.

 ## UX
 As a user, I want to use the website to: